 Why should you travel to japan japanese safety

 Japan is a very safe country.
-People can generally walk around at all hours of the day, in small streets or random parts of town and not have to fear for their safety.
+People can generally walk around at all hours of the day, in small streets or random parts of town, without having to fear for their safety.
 According to the Safe Cities Index 2019, created by the Economist Intelligence Unit (EIU), Tokyo has the highest overall safety score in the world; Osaka, another major city, isn’t far behind in 3rd place.

 Obviously, you shouldn’t leave your belongings hanging around or sleep just anywhere if you can help it, but if you had to, Japan is the safest place to do it.
 There are some areas that are more dangerous, so if you’re worried, feel free to ask us via our Facebook or Instagram.
 We are more than happy to answer any questions you have!